Krishnapriya494/Portfolio/README.md

 - HTML5
 - CSS3 (Flexbox and CSS Grid)

+Setup instructions

+- Clone the Repository
+- Navigate to Project Folder
+- Open the Project

+How to Run the Project

+- Open the folder in VS Code
+- Right click on index.html
+- Click "Open with Live Server"

 The purpose of this project is to present my work in a visually appealing and organized manner, while also demonstrating my understanding of front-end web development concepts.